Hevsy/finance/README.md

 * Amazon Application Load Balancer
 * Amazon Auto Scaling Group

-For the Cloudfromation tempalte of the infreastracture refer to the [cfn-finance repository](https://github.com/Hevsy/cfn-finance)
+For the Cloudfromation template of the AWS infreastracture refer to the [cfn-finance repository](https://github.com/Hevsy/cfn-finance)

 ## AWS Infrastructure diagram